 Dry eyes make it hard to focus on school or work.
 They’re uncomfortable and can make you sensitive to light.
-At Tayani Institute, with locations in San Clemente, Oceanside, Mission Viejo, Laguna Hills, Santa Ana, Brea, Irvine, Big Bear Lake, and Needles, California, the expert team of ophthalmologists can evaluate your dry eyes and treat them to alleviate your discomfort.
+At Tayani Institute, with locations in San Clemente, Oceanside, Mission Viejo, Laguna Hills, Santa Ana, Brea, Irvine, Big Bear City, and Needles, California, the expert team of ophthalmologists can evaluate your dry eyes and treat them to alleviate your discomfort.
 To find out more about how you can treat your dry eyes, call your nearest Tayani Institute location or book your appointment online today.

 Dry Eyes Q & A

 Dry eyes is a very common condition characterized by lack of lubrication of the eyes.
 Its underlying cause is inadequate tear production, whether your tears are poor quality or low in quantity.

 The stinging or burning caused by dry eyes can only be eliminated with more lubrication.
 There are several treatments available, but lifestyle changes can make a big difference, too.

 Dry eyes aren’t just dry, they’re uncomfortable, itchy, and often painful.
 Symptoms of dry eyes beyond general dryness include:

 - Difficulty seeing at night

 Counterintuitively, your dry eyes can cause your eyes to water excessively.
 This is your body’s response to the irritation, but it often does not solve the problem.

 What are some common triggers for dry eyes?